DON'T CLICK THE LINK: You didn't win anything. There is no surprise mint or limited time deal. Repeat after me: "just don't click the link."

 Accounts are derived from the mnemonic phrase.
 When you create a new account in your wallet, the address created is predetermined by your mnemonic phrase.
 You can have many different accounts/addresses all derived from the same mnemonic phrase.

-🧊 TLDR; definitions iceberg
+🧊 TLDR; definitions

 Blockchain: a public ledger of transactions.